 - two-way radio coverage for most of the Network, this includes total coverage in Centralised Traffic Control (CTC) Territory; - two-way radio coverage for local communications.
-Local communications do not provide two-way radio communications with Network Control; - Track worker device messaging to and from Network Control System; - wayside telephones will be provided where services are available and for Operational requirements and where provided will be located in annexes and Train Order cabins.
+Local communications do not provide two-way radio communications with Network Control; - Track worker device messaging to and from Network Control System; - wayside telephones: - in all traffic annexes in Centralised Traffic Control (CTC) Territory; and - in most Train Order cabins in Train Order Territory.